Want to buy bitcoin without getting ripped off?

 Wirex allows you to buy bitcoin and other cryptocurrencies with a debit card, credit card, or UK bank transfer.
-There’s just a flat fee of 1% when you buy bitcoin – regardless of the payment method) and a small fee of about 1.5% hidden in the exchange rate.
+There’s just a flat fee of 1% when you buy bitcoin (regardless of the payment method) and a small fee of about 1.5% hidden in the exchange rate.

 Wirex supports UK bank transfers (via the Faster Payment Service), which means that deposits are usually credited to your account in less than an hour.

 You can also just fund your wallet with a GBP debit card, which is credited to your account instantly.
 You’ll be able to deposit up to $5000 (equivalent in GBP) per day.
 If you want to deposit more than that, you’re better off depositing GBP with a UK bank transfer.